cakephp/docs/en/tutorials-and-examples/bookmarks/intro.rst

 a route, controller action, and finder method to search through bookmarks by tag.

-Ideally, we'd have a url that looks like ``http://localhost:8765/bookmarks/tagged/funny/cat/gifs`` This would let us find all the bookmarks that have the 'funny', 'cat' and 'gifs' tags.
+Ideally, we'd have a URL that looks like ``http://localhost:8765/bookmarks/tagged/funny/cat/gifs`` This would let us find all the bookmarks that have the 'funny', 'cat' and 'gifs' tags.
 Before we can implement this, we'll add a new route.
 In ``config/routes.php``, add the